 It was the first time he didn’t have a list of pre-prepared stock ideas.
 That wasn't necessary at all, because the companies mentioned at the virtual stock roundtable were all so good that Dr. Stern almost wanted to deviate from his principle "slowly in, slowly out - that's what safe investing is all about" and buy all six discussed stocks at once: Intel, HP, Schwab, Aviva, Allianz, AXA.
 Actually, Dr. Stern wanted to sell shares, because he thinks the general mood is far too optimistic.
 The only company he still bought in May is the Swiss bank UBS.

-That's how I learned that it's not that easy to sell shares if you've thought carefully about why you want to buy them in the first place.
-All the stocks in my first portfolio are now companies that I find sensible.
-The consequence: I did not sell.
+That's how he learned that it's not that easy to sell shares if you've thought carefully about why you want to buy them in the first place.
+All the stocks in Dr. Stern's first portfolio are now companies that he finds sensible.
+The consequence: He did not sell.

-Instead I do what I always recommend: I only slowly go into new stocks.
+Instead he does what he always recommends: He only slowly goes into new stocks.
 The stocks discussed at the Stock Roundtable are exciting, but the general situation is sobering.
-If I wait a few months before buying, hardly anything is lost.
+If he waits a few months before buying, hardly anything is lost.

 The important finding of the webinar was that this is by far the most efficient way to decide to buy new shares.
 You discuss your ideas and hear what others have to say about them.
 At the same time you gain good new ideas.
 This allows you to reflect on your own investment decision very quickly and comprehensively, which makes it much easier to choose the next stock.
 Learn more by viewing the video.